 On January 3rd, 1889, Nietzsche collapsed after witnessing the whipping of a horse and throwing his arms around the animal's neck to protect it.
 This event triggered in Nietzsche a severe psychotic episode from which he would not recover, as it was believed that he was in the final stages of syphilis.
 He started sending incoherent letters to friends.
 Claiming to have been crucified by German doctors, he called for the abolishment of anti-Semitism, the execution of the German emperor, and for all European powers to declare war on Germany.

 Nietzsche's mother had him committed to a psychiatric hospital.
 Later, his sister Elisabeth returned from Paraguay following the suicide of her husband, a notorious anti-Semite.
 While she cared for her brother, Elisabeth studied his works and read through all of his unpublished manuscripts.
-She hired philosopher and writer Rudolf Steiner to tutor her so she could understand her brother's writings.
+She hired writer and philosopher Rudolf Steiner to tutor her so she could understand her brother's writings.
 After a few months, Steiner gave up, declaring that it was impossible to teach her anything about philosophy.

 Following a series of strokes and a bout with pneumonia, Friedrich Nietzsche died on August 25th, 1900 at the age of 55.
 His sister Elisabeth took control of his literary legacy.
 The following year, she had his last book published posthumously.
-The Will To Power (1901) was actually a patchwork quilt of bits and pieces of previously unpublished manuscripts edited together by Elisabeth Nietzsche, who took great liberties with the material, and most of it out of context.
+The Will to Power (1901) was actually a patchwork quilt of bits and pieces of previously unpublished manuscripts cobbled together by Elisabeth Nietzsche, who took great liberties with the material, and most of it out of context.
 The final product was a hodgepodge of Nietzschean philosophy distorted and slanted to suit Elisabeth's anti-Semitic, nationalistic beliefs.

 When Hitler rose to power in the early 1930s, the eightysomething year old Elisabeth Nietzsche became enamored with the Nazi dictator, who was equally enamored with Elisabeth's bastardization of her brother's work.
-Hitler made Friedrich Nietzsche the official philosopher of the Reich.
+Hitler made Friedrich Nietzsche the official philosopher of the Third Reich.
 In life, Nietzsche was no anti-Semite; he broke ties with his editor, Ernst Schmeitzner, because he was disgusted by Schmeitzner's anti-Semitism.
 His relationship with his sister was on again-off again, a seemingly never ending pattern of conflict and reconciliation, as Nietzsche was also disgusted by her anti-Semitism and that of her husband.
 And, as previously mentioned, Neitzche had a low opinion of German culture.
 He also despised the concept of nationalism.

 Today, over a hundred years after his death, Friedrich Nietzsche still remains one of the world's most influential and most controversial philosophers.